 The site of this location is at Kithisma, the long-destroyed Church of the Seat of Saint Mary.
 Built in 456, then a site of joint Christian-Islamic Marian devotion, then a mosque… and possibly the model for the Dome of the Rock.

-In this Pseudo-Matthew reminded me of Jubilees, which is also a bridge between Christianity and Islam.
+This Pseudo-Matthew reminded me of Jubilees, which is also a bridge between Christianity and Islam.
 Jubilees shares the narrative structure of the Qur’an — Angels telling a Prophet about past events — and Pseudo-Matthew contains some of those novel past events.

 The Gospel of Pseudo-Matthew is a popular work of Christian fiction, dating to the early period of the Dark Ages.
 It is Christian fan fiction.
 Jesus’ greatness is emphasized (at the expense of his Humanity), His power is emphasized (at the expense of His mercy), and cool tricks are emphasized (at the expense of His discretion).
 Plenty of well-meaning Christian movies do worse than the Gospel of Pseudo-Matthew in making the world of the gospels come alive.
 Think King of Kings, or (erring in a different direction) The Last Temptation of Christ.